quickmodel/quick-model-docs/docs/godot/git-integration.md

 git --version
 ```

-If you get command not recognized error, you need to add Git to path.
+If you get a command not recognized error, you need to add Git to the path.
-Find more information how to do that here:
+Find more information on how to do that here:
 https://www.delftstack.com/howto/git/add-git-to-path-on-windows/

 3. Click **Git version control button** ![Git button](./img/gitButton.png) to open context menu, then click on **Setup git**.